jcundill/streeto/PlacingControls.md

 - A path, track or road junction.
 - A bend in a path, track or road.

 The [Settings abd Preferences](./SettingsAndPreferences.md#control-placement-preferences) describes how to tweak what constitutes an acceptable feature.
 Only accept a bend if it's something like a right angle, only consider street furniture less than 15 metres away from the click location, etc.

 Controls will snap to the nearest feature when placed or moved.

-Controls can be added to the map either by loading an existing course file [Loading and Saving Courses](./LoadingSavingCourses.md) or by adding them manually
+Controls can be added to the map either by loading an existing course file, see [Loading and Saving Courses](./LoadingSavingCourses.md), or by adding them manually

 Right-clicking on any part of the map outside the circle of any existing control will display the Start and Finish context menu.

+The context menu lets you place the start and finish controls on to a blank map, or to change the location of either of them if they already exist.

 ![Image](./doc/setstart.png)

-If there are no existing Start and Finish controls on the map they will be added at location of the mouse click.
+If there are no existing Start and Finish controls on the map they will both be added at location of the mouse click.

 If they already exist then the selected option, the Start or the Finish, will be moved from its current position to the location of the mouse click.